honeylizard/frontend-challenges/README.md

 - To get the IP Address locations, Frontend Mentor suggests using the [IP Geolocation API by IPify](https://geo.ipify.org/).
 To generate the map, they recommend using [LeafletJS](https://leafletjs.com/).

 - I decided to not let the user intereact with the map as it is the result of the IP query rather than a free-for-all exploration of the world.

+## To Do App

+## The challenge

+Your users should be able to:

+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Add new todos to the list
+- Mark todos as complete
+- Delete todos from the list
+- Filter by all/active/complete todos
+- Clear all completed todos
+- Toggle light and dark mode
+- **Bonus**: Drag and drop to reorder items on the list